usydnlp/CONDA/README.md

       --- three .csv files are available in the dataset folder, there are train, validation and test files.
 Together these make up the ~45k samples described in the paper.

-      --- the test data is unlabelled, please see the CodaLab section below for more information.
+      --- the test data is unannotated, please see the CodaLab section below for more information.

 2. What baseline models were used in the paper?